FAQ

 A mouse jiggler is a tool that automatically sends mouse input to a computer to simulate activity.
 Users use mouse jigglers for a variety of tasks such as preventing their computer from sleeping or satisfying applications that require periodic input.

-With a few commands, you can enable your TinyPilot device to act as a simple mouse jiggler.
+You can install a script to enable your TinyPilot device to act as a simple mouse jiggler.